EngrBilal5/Reproduce-LMI_Extension-Design-of-Event-Triggered-Asynchronous-H-Filter-for-Switched-Systems-/README.md

 **This article includes two examples which are successfully reproduced; MATLAB Code is attached for each**
 **Moreover;Example 3 (Extension-LMI): Two-Tank Switched System with LMI-Based H∞ Filter Using (YALMIP + SeDuMi) is added as an extension work and its MATLAB Code is also provided**
-*Note: To Solve Example 3 in MATLAB; YALMIP & SeDuMi are required*
+*Note: To Solve Example 3 in MATLAB; YALMIP & SeDuMi are required (Optimization-Solver)*